-I’ve been working in broadcasting for over 25 years now, 16 of those at the BBC.
+I’ve worked in broadcasting for almost 30 years now, 16 of those at the BBC.
+And the BBC remains one of my clients.

 When I began, pundits were predicting the end of radio and the demise of television.
-Instead, the internet has given birth to 24/7 news, time-shifted viewing, podcasts as well as social media.
+Instead, the internet has given birth to 24/7 news, social media, time-shifted viewing and an explosion of blogs & podcasts.
 The opportunities to get your message across are endless… and can be very confusing.

-I can help guide you through today’s complex web of communications, whether that’s coaching for a media interview, editing the script for a promotional/training video, producing a podcast or writing your latest press release.
+I can help guide you through today’s complex web of communications, whether that’s in the production of a video, media coaching, content for your website, voiceover, or producing a podcast.

 Some fun facts about me: